threefoldtech/info_grid/src/faq/faq.md

 ### Can I run the Farmerbot on my farm?

+Yes you can run the Farmerbot on your farm.
 Though you can run the Farmerbot anywhere you want, it doesn’t have to be on a 3Node in your farm.

 ***